eduuh/blog/content/en/workshops/git/basicgit.md

 How do you add files to your stagin Area?
 Running the command **git add <filename>**.
 If you want to add the whole tree run the command **git add .**

-#### The Local Repository.
+##### The Local Repository

 The Local Repositroy is everything in your .git directory.
 Mainly what you will see in you local Repository are all your checkopoints or commits.
-It is area that saves everthing **so don't delete it**
+It is area that saves everthing **so don't delete it**.

+###### The mail analogy

+In Git, you first add content to the **staging area** by using **git add**.
+This is like putting the stuff you want to send into a box.
+You finalize the process and record it into the **git index** by using **git commit**.
+This is like sealing the box - It's now ready to send.

 This are all the steps we did.